 It remains possible for allowances to be purchased through the European Energy Exchange (EEX) auction platform, and on the secondary market.
 Operators should consider this when planning to meet 2018 compliance obligations.

-In 2018, to make sure your compliance obligations will not be affected, the government brought forward the 2018 compliance year deadline.
-This has subsequently been subject to a further change.
-Operators must report their 2018 emissions and surrender allowances for those emissions on 11 March 2019 and 26 March 2019 respectively.
+To make sure your compliance obligations will not be affected, the government brought forward the 2018 compliance year deadline.
+This has subsequently been subject to further change.
+Operators must surrender allowances equivalent to their 2018 verified emissions by 30 April 2019.

 Carbon Emissions Tax legislation is included in the Finance Bill 2018-19.

 Importing and exporting

 Preparing for disruption to trade at the UK-EU border